This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 MSG contains sodium but has about one-third the amount of sodium as table salt, which is why it’s often used to reduce the sodium content of processed foods while still supplying the same level of flavor.
-In fact, according to the European Food Information Council, combining MSG with a small amount of table salt can reduce overall sodium intake by 20 percent to 40 percent.
+In fact, as stated above, combining MSG with a small amount of table salt can reduce overall sodium intake by 20 percent to 40 percent.

 It’s best to keep your intake of both in moderation on a healthy diet.
 Reducing your intake of processed foods and unhealthy snacks is the best way to cut down on both sodium and MSG consumption.
 Instead, fill your diet with plenty of nutrient-rich ingredients like fruits, vegetables, protein foods and whole grains, and try experimenting with other spices to add an extra dose of flavor without the negative side effects.